Long-Term Care Services for Seniors

 - Long Term Care provides long term assistance with the activities of daily living.
 Services assist eligible clients to function as independently as possible, by providing appropriate long term care services.

 - A standardized assessment and uniform eligibility criteria ensure that all seniors age 65 and over with long term needs have the same access to services they require.
-The assessment can be completed by the Extra-Mural Program, Mental Health and/or this department.
+The assessment will be completed by Social Workers of the Department of Social Development.

 - Home support services can help with the senior’s daily activities such as personal care (ex: bathing, grooming, feeding), light housekeeping, and meal preparation.
 These services can also include relief to caregivers.
 Clients can chose to receive home support services from approved Home Support Agencies or from private individuals.